Is VR Training in the Workplace The Future Of Upskilling Sales Teams?

 3. Employee Collaboration

-It’s essential to promote positive relationships, even when staff are working from home.
-While many leaders and managers are content with the current status quo of collaborating with remote employees through video chat, VR technology is transforming how remote coworkers foster a sense of alliance previously reserved only for a traditional office setting.
+Promoting positive relationships is essential, even when staff are working from home.
+While many leaders and managers are content with the current status quo of collaborating with remote employees through video chat, VR technology transforms how remote coworkers foster a sense of alliance previously reserved only for a traditional office setting.

 4. Virtual events & exhibitions

 We’re all used to online events and conferences these days that we attend through our computer, but what if all attendees attended in virtual reality?
-With companies like the one that leant us the Oculus Quest 2, your attendees don’t have to buy their own, instead, you can arrange for everyone to borrow a headset for the event.
+With companies like the one that lent us the Oculus Quest 2, your attendees don’t have to buy their own.
+Instead, you can arrange for everyone to borrow a headset for the event.

-The options available for an event set in virtual reality is where things get exciting.
+The options available for an event set in virtual reality are where things get exciting.
 Companies can have their own custom space with stages and breakout rooms built.
-Participants can take a seat in the crowd and the virtual event speaker can present slides and draw on a whiteboard to illustrate their points.
-Participants can choose what breakout room they want to go into, then join in the live discussion there.
-Some companies have even included a DJ booth, virtual bar or had an artist put on a concert as part of their virtual event.
+Participants can sit in the crowd, and the virtual event speaker can present slides and draw them on a whiteboard to illustrate their points.
+Participants can choose what breakout room they want to enter and then join the live discussion there.
+Some companies have even included a DJ booth and virtual bar or had an artist put on a concert as part of their virtual event.

 Challenges of adopting VR training in the workplace